 .
 Select "Browse Configs" to see what the community has to offer:

-We're taken to this screen; on the right you can see a variety of categories.
+We're taken to this screen; on the left you can see a variety of categories.
 We start with the "recommended" section selected, where id Software (the developer) has posted their official configuration for DOOM.

-NOTE: By default, all configurations for controller models other than the one you're currently using are hidden, but you can select "Show other controller types" to force them to appear.
+NOTE: By default, all configurations for controller models other than the one you're currently using are hidden, but you can select "Show Other Controller Types" to force them to appear.
 It generally isn't a good idea to try to use a configuration meant for another physical device, however.